MiRoboticsLab/cyberdog_ros2/README_EN.md

 $ apt-get install nvidia-l4t-jetson-multimedia-api cuda-compiler-10-2
 ```

-If the latter, you can consider [using aarch64's Docker](https://github.com/MiRoboticsLab/cyberdog_ros2/wiki/%E4%BD%BF%E7%94%A8Docker%E6%9E%84%E5%BB%BA%E9%93%81%E8%9B%8B%E9%A1%B9%E7%9B%AE-%7C-Building-CyberDog-Projects-with-Docker).
+If the latter, you can consider using arm64's Docker.
 We will support cross compilation in the future.

 ## Build & Deploy